 The Gadeokdo Island is entirely devoted to leisure and outdoor activities, and will become a globally renowned environmentally-sensitive resort city.
 The proposed tourist developments are concentrated in three sites, where they share locations with traditional fishing villas that become “development anchors”.
 The proposed solution emphasizes a transversal occupation of the coast, leaving large empty areas of waterfront as landscape attractions and environmental reservoirs.
 A set of inland leisure facilities work as alternative attractions to the coastal amenities.
 Most of the proposed urban fabric is placed on natural slopes leaving flat land for leisure and agricultural purposes.
 Buildings and landscape schemes are part of the water management system, working as stormwater channels and collectors.
 The energy strategy includes also geothermal, wind, solar and hydroelectric sources and it allows a self-sufficient provision of water for 30,000 tourists.

-The project addresses nearly 40 kilometres of coastline, including east and west sides of the city.
+The project addresses nearly 40 kilometers of coastline, including east and west sides of the city.
 It also includes a sustainable mobility system as an alternative to the existing one.
 The solution incorporates two systems: one functional (heavy traffic) and another more oriented to leisure-wise enjoyment (light and public traffic).
 Functional mobility incorporates the existing by-pass and the major existing roads of the city.
-Leisure-wise mobility favours light and alternative traffic, including bicycles, trams and pedestrians.
+Leisure-wise mobility favours light and alternative traffic, including bicycles, trams, and pedestrians.
 Ten well-equipped parks are placed along the waterfront, as a result of the crossing of urban and natural corridors.
 Each park seamlessly combines urban programs and facilities, transport hubs and open spaces.
 By exploiting the urban possibilities of outdoor living and mass enjoyment of the coast, the project aims to condense and deploy the subtropical potential of Las Palmas de Gran Canaria.

 The municipality of Calvia is situated on the southwest end of the island of Mallorca.
-It has nearly 60 kilometres of coastline and it concentrates more than 50,000 tourist beds and as many second homes which totals for more than 50% of the tourist accommodation on the Island.
+It has nearly 60 kilometers of coastline and it concentrates more than 50,000 tourist beds and as many second homes which total for more than 50% of the tourist accommodation on the Island.
 The proposal is based on the geographic system of “cavities” and “convexities” that characterize Calvia’s coast.
 The design strategy aims to recover and update the development pattern of the first tourist settlements where the “cavities” of the coast hosted tourist enclaves while the “convexities” were maintained as landscape reservoirs.
-This pattern is the basis of the vivid image that characterizes the Majorcan coast, and an example of intelligent and sustainable development of the waterfront.
+This pattern is the basis of the vivid image that characterizes the Majorcan coast, and an example of the intelligent and sustainable development of the waterfront.
 The project also includes a model of sustainable mobility and eight tourist enclaves, each with its own unique identity and tourist profile.